-Finding the right builder is one of, if not the most, important decisions anyone having a home built can make.
-There are many who promise the moon, but how does one actually go about finding a person who will not only complete the job to the owner's satisfaction, but will also comply with South African law.
+Finding the right builder or home repair contractor is one of, if not the most, important decisions anyone having a home built can make.
+There are many who promise the moon, but how does one actually go about finding a building contractor who will not only complete the job to the owner's satisfaction, but will also comply with South African law.

 Marsha Haupt Cooper, the principal at Links Living in St Francis Bay, says the best way to find a competent builder is by contacting the National Home Builders Registration Council (NHBRC).
 She says this organisation was established to protect homebuilders and to set and maintain construction quality standards in the building industry.
 It is an independent, non-profit, non-government organisation, established to assist homebuilder when a registered contractor defaults on his contract or fails to rectify certain faults.
-A builder registered with the NHBRC will guarantee that they will carry out the following in terms of the standard homebuilder's warranty:
+Builders and remodelling contractors registered with the NHBRC will guarantee that they will carry out the following in terms of the standard homebuilder's warranty:

 Make good any defects related to plans, specifications, workmanship and materials occurring within 90 days of occupation.